 At the time, I had just declared personal bankruptcy.
 One of my cars was repossessed in the middle of the night.
-A customer of my husband’s business was suing me personally for roughly 1 million dollars.
+I was embroiled in a 7-figure lawsuit.
 I was making decisions between deodorant and other household staples at the grocery store.
 My house lingered in foreclosure.

 I hid in my house, except when I went to work.
 Because we had one car and because my husband wanted it that way (and I chose not to challenge this “way”), he dropped me off at work each day.

-I felt like a prisoner of war– at my home.
-At work.
+I felt like a prisoner — at my home, at work.

 Breathing in space felt like a luxury I had let slip through my soul.

 I believe I told a friend that I’d be okay laying down flat on her street and letting whatever happened happen.